Grainger Engineering Library

-The Grainger Engineering Library is a library at the University of Illinois at Urbana–Champaign College of Engineering for all disciplines of engineering at the University.
+The Grainger Engineering Library Information Center (GELIC) is a library at the University of Illinois at Urbana–Champaign Grainger College of Engineering for all disciplines of engineering at the university.
 It is situated on the north side of the Bardeen Quad on the engineering campus along Springfield Avenue.
 The Grainger Engineering Library is the largest library in the United States for the study of engineering.
 It is one of several "departmental" libraries that constitute the University of Illinois at Urbana–Champaign University Library.

 History

 The Grainger Engineering Library Information Center was designed to be a model for future academic libraries.
 This project was made possible by William Wallace Grainger, a University of Illinois electrical engineering graduate, class of 1919.
 Grainger made his fortune by launching a small, mail-order electrical supplies and components business that eventually grew into W. W. Grainger, a Fortune 500 industrial supply company that is named for the entrepreneur.
 Grainger felt a professional commitment to make technology accessible to everyone, and it was in that same spirit that his son, David Grainger, donated more than $18 million to fund the construction of the new library Information Center.
 In recognition to his contribution, a brass relief of Grainger was placed in the first floor lobby of the library.

 The Grainger Engineering Library was dedicated on the 59th anniversary of the University of Illinois Foundation, October 14, 1994.
 The proceedings, entitled a "Gateway to a New Era", established the largest engineering library in the country, with over 92000 sqft holding more than 300,000 volumes.
-In keeping with the building's cutting edge technical advancements, the ribbon cutting ceremony was a purely digital affair.
+The ribbon cutting ceremony was a purely digital affair.
 President Stanley Ikenberry, Chancellor Michael Aiken, and David Grainger, representing his father, William Wallace Grainger, pressed assigned areas on a computer touch screen to change a computerized red ribbon into a visual explosion of fireworks.
-In 1995 Grainger library took home the prize of Project of the Year as awarded by the Illinois Engineering Council.
-It also received the decoration of "Excellence in Masonry Design, Honorable Mention Award" from the Illinois/Indiana Masonry Council in 1996.
-It is widely accepted as one of the most technologically advanced information management centers in the nation with as many as 1,000 available computer hookups, at nearly every table, carrel, and desk.